noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 ```

 The exploit seems to work.
-We can upload or `cat` our reverse shell of choice and call it with this script to obtain a new shell as www-data.
+We can upload or create a file with our reverse shell of choice and call it with this script to obtain a new shell as www-data.

 ### Alternate Path